christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 sudo docker run --name=cgit -d -p 8763:80 -v /git:/git invokr/cgit
 ```

-Once it's finished installing, you can access the site at <SERVER_IP>:8763 or
+Once it's finished installing, you can access the site at `<SERVER_IP>:8763` or
 use a reverse-proxy service to forward `cgit` to a URL, such as
 `git.example.com`.
+See the next section for more details on reverse proxying a
+URL.

 ### Nginx Reverse Proxy